Captain Conan: Plot

 A widow arrives from France looking for her son, whom she finds awaiting trial for desertion.
-After listening to her story, Norbert thinks that the boy may be blameless and that his officer is out to get him shot.
-Conan, who hates the officer, agrees and takes Norbert over the old front line where the boy got lost in action.
-Both become convinced of his innocence.
+After listening to her story, Norbert thinks that the boy may be blameless and that his officer is seeking to have him shot.
+Conan, who hates the officer, agrees and takes Norbert to the old front line where the boy was lost in action.
+Both become convinced of his innocence but he is convicted nonetheless.

-Fighting breaks out again when the French move up to the Danube and come under attack from the Red Army.
-During the action, Conan empties the prison and leads his men to one final victory.
-In a sombre coda, years later back in France, Norbert visits Conan to find him no longer the dashing hero but the sick owner of a little shop.
+Despite the soldiers wishing to return home, the French move up to the Danube as part of the Allied intervention in the Russian Civil War and come under attack from the Red Army.
+During the action, Conan empties the stockade of mutineers and drives off the attackers.

+In a sombre epilogue, years later back in France, Norbert visits Conan to find him no longer the dashing hero but the terminally ill owner of a small haberdashers, his profession before the war, disappointed with his neighbours and wife.